JeanVittory/OpenAI-Function-Calling-API/README.md

 npm run start:dev
 ```

-For testing purposes use `http://localhost:3000/` in Postman
+For testing purposes use `http://localhost:3000/` in Postman with the POST method

 ## Docker